-The definitive book on Australian punk and post-punk music, long unavailable, now reissued in a much-expanded new edition with 175 photos.
+The definitive book on Australian punk and post-punk, long unavailable, now reissued in a much-expanded new edition—430 pages with 175 photos.
 STRANDED offers the inside story of the emergence of the Saints, the Birthday Party, the Laughing Clowns, the Go-Betweens, Nick Cave, the Moodists, the Scientists, and many more great Australian bands, told by a writer who witnessed it all first-hand.

 “Much misunderstood on its original release in 1996, Stranded is just as contentious and compulsive nearly a quarter-century on.
 One part stoned memoir, nine parts hard-boiled history, it walks the low road and back streets, charting along the way a near-forgotten period of Australian music from post-punk to grunge.”—ANDREW STAFFORD